Two-Person Bargaining when the Disagreement Point is Private Information: Applications to Bargaining Theory

 The identifiability condition (KS) was introduced in \cite{KS08}.
-A distribution $f$ satisfies KS if, for all full support distributions $g\neq f$, there is at least one $i$ and one $t_{i}^{\prime }\in T_{i}$ such that $g^{c}(t_{i}^{\prime })$ does not belong to the convex hull of the set $\{f_{i}^{c}(t_{i}):t_{i}\in T_{i}\setminus \{t_{i}^{\prime }\}\}$. \cite{SE08} focus on the case with more than $2$ players.
-They require the prior $f$ to satisfy $f_{i,j}(t_{i},t_{j})>0$ for all pairs of two-dimensional marginals.
-In the $2$-player case, this is equivalent to $f$ having full support.} However, when there are only two players, these conditions cannot be satisfied simultaneously: CM cannot hold if the types are independent, while KS can only hold in that case. (\citealp{KS08}, p.
+A distribution $f$ satisfies KS if, for all full support distributions $g\neq f $, there is at least one $i$ and one $t_{i}^{\prime }\in T_{i}$ such that $ g^{c}_i(t_{i}^{\prime })$ does not belong to the convex hull of the set $ \{f_{i}^{c}(t_{i}):t_{i}\in T_{i}\setminus \{t_{i}^{\prime }\}\}$. \cite {SE08} focus on the case with more than $2$ players.
+In the $2$-person case, one of their requirements is equivalent to $f$ having full support.} When there are only two players, these conditions cannot be satisfied simultaneously: CI cannot hold if the types are independent, while KS can only hold in that case (\citealp{KS08}, p.
 135).
-Hence, the literature has left open the question of what happens in the 2-person case.
-Corollary 5 fills this gap, it shows that, generically, in the 2-player case, the informed principal cannot extract all the surplus.
+The literature has left open the question of what an informed principal can achieve in the $2$ -person case.
+Corollary \ref{Co:4} fills this gap, it shows that, generically, not all surplus can be extracted, not even if types are strongly correlated.
 In other words, the result of \cite{SE08} is sharp.

-Let us note that Corollary 5 does not contradict the result of \cite{MR92} that, in the bilateral trading game of Myerson and Satterthwaite, if CM and some other reasonable conditions are satisfied, there exists an efficient mechanism that allows the seller to extract full surplus from the buyer.
-The reason is that \cite{MR92} do not require \textit{ex-post} budget balance; their result no longer holds when that requirement is added.
+\begin{cor} Let $\Gamma $ be a surplus division problem in which player $1$ has all the bargaining power and $|T_{2}|>1$.
+If $f$ has full support, then player $1$ cannot extract all surplus. \end{cor}

+The result is easy to see.
+If $\mu $ is a mechanism that allows player $1$ to extract all surplus, then player $2$'s interim utility must be constant because of Theorem 1, while on the other hand it should be given by $ U_{2}^{\mu }(t_{2})=${$t_{2}+b_{2}$}.
+If $|T_{2}|>1$, these conditions cannot be satisfied simultaneously.